Updated on August 22, 2022

 Contact a divorce attorney to see how abuse could affect your divorce case.

 Abuse begets secrecy, which can be overwhelming for victims of spousal abuse.
 It is difficult to speak about abuse at the hand of one’s spouse.
 Talking about the abuse makes it that much more real, and many victims are both frightened and ashamed to share their stories.

 Your experienced divorce attorney is on your side and needs to know what you have experienced in order to help protect you and your children’s rights throughout the divorce process.

 Spousal abuse will play a significant role in the outcome of your divorce, and your attorney needs every available tool—in the form of information from you—in order to help protect you.
 Further, your attorney will help you better understand the resources that are available for victims of domestic abuse in Central Texas.

 If You Are Divorcing an Abusive Spouse, You Need an Experienced Central Texas Divorce Lawyer

 Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the compassion, experience, and determination to help ensure that you and your rights are well protected throughout the divorce process—and beyond.
-For more information, please contact or call us at (254) 220-4225 today.
+For more information, please contact us online or call us at (254) 781-4222 today.